SU_A_27

 [i] And how old is your child?

-[r] 1 year and a half approximately.
+[r] 1 year and half approximately.

 [i] So you already have a real family.

-[r] Yes, a real family.
+[r] Yes a real family.

-[i] Conscious.
+[i] Consciously.

-[r] Yes, more conscious about your life, your future.
+[r] yes more aware of your life, your future.
 If you become more open then you really make a good plan.
-You no longer concentrate on the materialistic things of life like cars, cell phones, accessories and so on.
-No, because you really become aware that these things are just not for you.
-You really have to concentrate on your life and on your future.
+You no longer focus on the materialistic things of life such as car, mobile phones, Accessories and so on.
+No because you really become aware that those things are just not for you.
+You really have to concentrate on your life, on your future.
 You have to build a good future for your children.
-So yes…I really became… wiser.
+So yes … I really became … more wiser.

 [i] And what are you going to study?

-[r] I’m thinking about three different things.
+[r] I think about three different things.
 The first is to do my dream study.
-That’s sports and exercise.
-Because I didn’t have a chance to do that in Iraq.
-Because with us in Iraq, people with rehabilitation, people with disabilities, they are not allowed to study sports at the University.
-Because they… They have to do a few different moves.
-So with one arm they won’t do that.
+That is sport and movement.
+Because I had no chance in Iraq to do that.
+Because with us in Iraq, People with rehabilitation, people with disabilities, should not go sports university.
+Because they … They actually have to do a few different movements.
+So with 1 arm they are not going to do that.
 I said: “I can do anything.
-I’m one of the best.
-I was one of the best candidates.
-I was the third.
-On the entrance exams then in Iraq.
-But they say, “No. The medical exam says, “You can’t go to the sport.
-So that was my dream.
-It’s still my dream.
+I am one of the best. “” I was one of the best candidates.
+I was really the third candidates.
+On the admission exams then in Iraq.
+But they have said, “” No. The medical research says: “” You can’t go to the sport.
+“So that was my dream, university.
+And she is still my dream.
 But I find it a bit difficult here in Belgium.
-Because there aren’t many places to become a sports coach.
+Because there are not so many posts to become a sports coach.

-Bullying?
+[i] Bullying?

 [i] So 3 different things?

 [r] 3 different things.
 That depends on my work.
-I’m looking for work.
-I’m looking for a job.
-I might start a job soon.
-So if that works, it will probably be sports.
-So if that job says, “Okay, yeah.
-Sport and exercise is a good choice.
-You can go there and you come back to work with us.
-That’s neighbourly sports.
-When they say, “Yeah, okay.
-Then I’ll study sports.
+I am looking for work.
+I might be starting a work soon.
+So if that work links to sports.
+So if that work says: ” Yes okay.
+Sport and movement is a good choice.
+You can go there and you come back to us to work. “” That’s at Burensport.
+When they say, “” Yes okay.
+Then I will study sports.
 Otherwise I will discuss the other choice.